hairyf/naive-ui-pro-components/docs/components/table/hooks.md

 ## Other Common Hooks

 - `useTableMinWidth(columns)`: Automatically calculates the minimum table width, suitable for responsive layouts.
-- `useOffsetPagination(options)`: Pagination state management, used with ProTable.
+- `useOffsetPagination(options)`: Pagination state management, used with UltraTable.

 > You can flexibly combine these hooks to quickly implement complex table scenarios.